scilus/fibernavigator/README.rst

 --------------------------

 - `Build instructions for Ubuntu`_ and other Linux distributions are provided
-- Windows builds are available on the Releases_ page.
+- Windows/Mac builds are available on the Releases_ page.
 (32bit, 64bit version to come later).

 Development and contact with the team
 -------------------------------------